 Overview

-Essential tremor is a nervous system condition, also known as a neurological condition, that causes involuntary and rhythmic shaking.
-It can affect almost any part of the body, but the trembling occurs most often in the hands, especially when doing simple tasks, such as drinking from a glass or tying shoelaces.
+Essential tremor is a nervous system condition, also known as a neurological condition.
+It causes rhythmic shaking that you can't control.
+Essential tremor can affect almost any part of the body, but the trembling happens most often in the hands.
+The trembling occurs especially when doing simple tasks, such as drinking from a glass or tying shoelaces.

-Essential tremor is usually not a dangerous condition, but it typically worsens over time and can be severe in some people.
-Other conditions don't cause essential tremor, although essential tremor is sometimes confused with Parkinson's disease.
+Essential tremor usually is not a dangerous condition.
+However, it typically worsens over time and can be severe for some people.
+Other conditions don't cause essential tremor, but essential tremor sometimes is confused with Parkinson's disease.

-Essential tremor can occur at any age but is most common in people age 40 and older.
+Essential tremor can happen at any age but is most common in people age 40 and older.

 Symptoms